stanford-oval/genie-cloud/doc/thingpedia-tutorial-js-package.md

 }
 ```

-The full reference of the `BaseDevice` class is given in the [Thingpedia interface reference](/doc/thingpedia-helpers.md#class-basedevice).
+The full reference of the `BaseDevice` class is given in the [Thingpedia SDK reference](/doc/jsdoc/thingpedia).

 ## Handling authentication and discovery